Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 ## {{% date 2022 9 12 %}}
 Update Qt 6.2.4 / 6.3.2 WebAssembly packages.
 They are currently built using PCH.
-Update Qt 6.2.4 / 6.3.2 LLVM-MinGW packages.
+Update Qt 6.2.4 / 6.3.2 llvm-mingw packages.
 They are currently built with WMF support.
 Update Qt 6.4.0-beta4.
 All configuration from previous 6.3 are available.
 RockyLinux 9 is used for Qt 6.4.0 Linux hosted build.
-WebAssembly and LLVM-MinGW packages are built using updated configuration today.
+WebAssembly and llvm-mingw packages are built using updated configuration today.

 ## {{% date 2022 9 11 %}}
 Update Qt 6.3.2 with OpenSSL 3.0.5.